Find Affordable College Courses

 The Woodlands, TX

-Our analysis found Lone Star College System to be the most popular school for legal professions students who want to pursue a undergraduate certificate in Texas.
-Located in the medium-sized city of The Woodlands, North Harris Montgomery is a public college with a very large student population.
+Our 2023 rankings named Lone Star College System the most popular school in Texas for legal professions students working on their undergraduate certificate.
+Located in the city of The Woodlands, North Harris Montgomery is a public school with a very large student population.

 Women make up 86% of the legal professions majors at the school.

-Read full report on Legal Professions at Lone Star College System
+Full Legal Professions at Lone Star College System Report

 #2